-(even though they may have been read correctly) Reading books that are too difficult may take a very long time to read a short passage check that books are at an appropriate level of difficulty use the 5-finger rule - ensure that book has no more than 5 words per page that the person does not know (i.e., either how to read it or the meaning of it).
-Problems making visual pictures of material being read may read quickly but without intonation which suggests comprehension ask person to paraphrase or re-tell the meaning of what they have just read some people need the practice in visualizing what is read intensive Visualizing and Verbalizing Program not taking in the information deeply enough may read but realize afterwards that they were thinking about something else ensure that person can decode and comprehend what is being read, ask them about symptoms margin monitoring with a pencil or pen in order to create an interaction between author and reader. not connecting new information with prior knowledge may show passivity in identifying what they already know about topic being studied ask person what they already know and how they are remembering give practice activating prior knowledge before reading and help them to organize new
+Table 1.3 Common Causes of Reading Problems, Symptoms and Remedial Strategies (page 2) Investigation Cause Remediation Symptoms COMPREHENSION PROBLEMS - may miss the meaning of Poor vocabulary work on building vocabulary ask student to tell you passages due to lack of the meaning of key through the use of a personal knowledge of word meaning words in the passage word dictionary (even though they may have been read correctly) Reading books that are too difficult may take a very long time to check that books are at use the 5-finger rule - ensure that book has no more than 5 read a short passage an appropriate level of words per page that the person difficulty does not know (i.e., either how to read it or the meaning of it).
+Problems making visual pictures of may read quickly but without practice in visualizing what is ask person to paraphrase material being read intonation which suggests or re-tell the meaning of read comprehension what they have just read some people need the intensive Visualizing and Verbalizing Program not taking in the information may read but realize afterwards margin monitoring with a ensure that person can that they were thinking about decode and comprehend pencil or pen in order to create deeply enough an interaction between author something else what is being read, ask them about symptoms and reader. not connecting new information may show passivity in give practice activating prior ask person what they with prior knowledge identifying what they already already know and how knowledge before reading and know about topic being studied help them to organize new they are remembering and may not be making the new information information through semantic manning (see KWL strategy n.
+80)